2026 Atlanta Film Festival Screenplay Competition

 Nathan Cabaniss

 Nathan Cabaniss is a writer and filmmaker hailing from North Georgia.
 He's had short stories published in various anthologies and e-zines, in both English and in French.
-2016 saw the publication of his first collection of short stories, Mares in the Night, and his short novel The Mummy's Hand at the Center of the Universe was released in 2018.
-He has also written for websites such as Screen Rant, Birth.Movies.Death and Sequart.
+2016 saw the publication of Nathan's first collection of short stories, Mares in the Night.
+His short novel, The Mummy's Hand At the Center of the Universe was released in 2018.
+Nathan has also written for websites such as Screen Rant, Birth.Movies.Death, and Sequart.

 Neha Aziz

 Neha Aziz (she/her) is a Pakistani-born writer, director, film programmer, and podcaster living in Austin, TX.
-From 2017 - 2020 Neha worked at SXSW as a member of the Communications team.
-She currently works as the Artistic Director for Austin Asian American Film Festival, and as a Film Programmer for Big Sky Documentary Film Festival.
-Neha is also the Communications Manager for the Asian American Documentary Network (A-Doc).
-In 2021, she was named an iHeartRadio NextUP fellow for their inaugural podcast program, her show, PARTITION (limited series) debuted in August 2022 and has been featured on Apple Podcasts, NPR, The Austin Chronicle, The 19th News, The Austin American - Statesman, The RepresentASIAN Project, Asian Founded, and more.
-In 2023, Neha was one of five recipients of the WAVE Grant from Wavelength Productions, a grant and one year mentorship given to first time female/non-binary directors of color.
-Her short, SO, THAT HAPPENED marked her directorial debut and is currently on the festival circuit.
-She wrote for the PBS Digital Series ROOTS OF RESISTANCE, and is currently writing on the second season of IN THE MARGINS.
-She was named a 2025 Unlock Her Potential Film/TV Mentee and was also a finalist for Sundance’s inaugural Cultural Impact Residency.
-Neha is in development on a number of projects.
+From 2017 - 2020, she worked at SXSW as a member of the Communications team.
+Neha currently works as the Artistic Director for Austin Asian American Film Festival, and as a Film Programmer for Big Sky Documentary Film Festival.
+She is also the Communications Manager for the Asian American Documentary Network (A-Doc).
+In 2021, Neha was named an iHeartRadio NextUP fellow for their inaugural podcast program, her show, Partition (limited series) debuted in August 2022 and has been featured on Apple Podcasts, NPR, The Austin Chronicle, The 19th News, The Austin American - Statesman, The RepresentASIAN Project, Asian Founded, and more.
+In 2023, she was one of five recipients of the WAVE Grant from Wavelength Productions, a grant and one year mentorship given to first time female/non-binary directors of color.
+Neha's short, So, That Happened marked her directorial debut and is currently on the festival circuit.
+She wrote for the PBS Digital Series Roots of Resistance, and is currently writing for the second season of In the Margins.
+Neha was named a 2025 Unlock Her Potential Film/TV Mentee and was also a finalist for Sundance’s inaugural Cultural Impact Residency.
+She is in development on a number of projects.

 Rebecca Leo

-After trying and failing to find herself in college, Rebecca has worked in a variety of diverse fields, from public health research to community organizing to education.
-However, she never got over her first love - storytelling.
-So she got an MFA in screenwriting at the AFI Conservatory and never looked back.
-Since then, Rebecca has worked at several indie production companies evaluating submissions, developing projects, and, of course, grabbing coffee.
-When she’s not reading scripts or watching movies, you can find her playing board games or excising herself from YouTube rabbit holes.
+After trying and failing to find herself in college, Rebecca Leo has worked in a variety of diverse fields from public health research to community organizing to education.
+However, she never got over her first love—storytelling.
+So, Rebecca got an MFA in screenwriting at the AFI Conservatory and never looked back.
+Since then, she has worked at several indie production companies evaluating submissions, developing projects, and of course grabbing coffee.
+When Rebecca is not reading scripts or watching movies, you can find her playing board games or excising herself from YouTube rabbit holes.